 As Nehemiah was going about his usual duties the king noticed that he was sad and asked, “Why is thy countenance sad, seeing thou art not sick.” (vv.
 1-2) At first Nehemiah was frightened because it was dangerous to show sorrow before the king who could execute anyone w …

-The Fear of the Lord - Psalms 112:1 – 112:10 (commentary)
+The Fear of The Lord - Psalms 112:1 – 112:10 (commentary)

-The Lord Delights Those Who Fear Him - Psalms 147:1 – 147:11 (commentary)
+Sing And Praise The Lord - Psalms 147:1 – 147:11 (commentary)

 It sounds like this Psalm may have been written after the return of the Jews from Babylon (v.
 2).
 There seems to be two themes running throughout the Psalm.
 One is a praise of God for His goodness to his creatures and the other a praise of God for his goodness to His people.
-He u …
+He uses the ...

 Israel’s Woman Liberator - Judges 4:1 – 4:24 (commentary)

 We are introduced to Deborah, the prophetess, the fourth judge, and the only woman judge, who lived in central Palestine.
 For 20 years the Canaanites oppressed Israel and God raised up this prophetess to lead the way to victory (vv.
 1-7).
-Associated with her was Barak, a …
+Associated with her was Barak, a military leader ...

 David’s Last Words - II Samuel 23:1 – 23:7 (commentary)